sfkleach/ThreadedCodeDemo/README.md

 Based on my previous experiments, I was pretty confident this would have performance quite close to the baseline, which appears to be the case.

 And then I include a subroutine-threaded implementation in C++ and also in Rust.
-I crudey benchmark the performance of these using the `bsort.bf` program.
-This came from the fabulous brainfluff site and was written by Daniel Cristofani.
+I crudely benchmark the performance of these using the `bsort.bf` program.
+This came from the fabulous brainfluff site and was written by Daniel Cristofani (licensed under Creative Commons).
 It performs a bubble-sort on its input, which is gratifyingly expensive, and makes running timing tests easy and giving stable results.
 Also, the overheads of the I/O do not dominate.

 The baseline is provided by bsort.c, which is a direct-to-C implementation of `bsort.bf`.
 Rather neatly I generated this from the `bsort.bf` code using `dbf2c.bf`, another of Daniel's incredible programs, which